Aaron23145/nysl-rest-api/README.md

 | NYSL_DB_PASSWORD | Password of the database |

 To change the database name or the collection name it has to be done in the code.

+## Deployment

+Just follow the install instructions.
+No additional configuration is required.